datapplab/sparsenet/README.md

 ## Quick start (Python code)

-As shown in the quick example below, *sparse* layer is used the same way as *Dense* layer, except with a few additional arguments like *density* (connection density or sparsity).
+As shown in the quick example below, *sparse* layer is used the same way as *Dense* layer in *Keras*, except with a few additional arguments like *density* (connection density or sparsity).

 ``` python
 #import tensorflow